ait-cs-IaaS/koord2ool/README.md

   3. re-activate the survey.
 You can now restore previous participant tokens and responses.
       * you can restore previous participants using the "Survey participants" menu item.
       * you may be able to restore previous responses by using the "Import responses from a deactivated survey table" menu item.

+## Known issues

+- the application has issues evaluating multiple-choice question types.

 ## Contributors